deepstreamIO/deepstream.io-website/docs/00-tutorials/20-core/50-request-response/10-rpc.md

 ---
 title: Remote Procedure Calls
-description: Learn how you can use RPCs for your request/response requirements
 ---

 Remote Procedure Calls (RPC) are deepstream's mechanism for request/response communication (think Ajax Request, but with added load balancing and rerouting etc).